Rt Hon Lord Mark Malloch-Brown KCMG

-He served as Deputy Secretary‐General and Chief of Staff of the UN under Kofi Annan.
-For six years before that, he was Administrator of the UNDP, leading the UN's development efforts around the world.
-He was later Minister of State in the British Foreign Office, covering Africa and Asia, and was a member of Gordon Brown's cabinet.
-Other positions have included Vice-Chairman of George Soros's Investment Funds, as well as his Open Society Institute, a Vice‐President of the World Bank and the lead international partner in a political consulting firm.
-He also has served as Vice-Chairman of the World Economic Forum.
+He served as Deputy Secretary‐General and earlier Chief of Staff of the UN under Kofi Annan.
+For six years before that he was Administrator of the UNDP, leading the UN's development efforts around the world.
+He was later Minister of State in the Foreign Office, covering Africa and Asia, and sat in Prime Minister Gordon Brown's cabinet.
+Other positions have included vice-chairman of George Soros's Investment Funds, as well as his Open Society Institute, a Vice‐President at the World Bank and the lead international partner in a political consulting firm.
+He has also served as Vice-Chairman of the World Economic Forum.
 He began his career as a journalist at The Economist and subsequently ran refugee assistance programmes around the world.